mlittl/dev.na.bambora.com/source/docs/guides/credential_on_file/index.md

 This new JSON object is also returned back as part of the PaymentResponse JSON object, identifying the Credential-on-File type that the transaction was processed as, and the series ID that it belongs to.

+For documentation on how to call our Payment APIs click <a href="https://dev.na.bambora.com/docs/guides/merchant_quickstart/calling_APIs/">here</a>.

 ## Credential-on-File Types

 The following is a list of all possible Credential-on-File types that can be used when processing Credential-on-File transactions: